NatronGitHub/Natron/BUGS.md

 - in the node graph, when clicking on the input of an *unconnected* node, moving it, and releasing it without connecting it, it triggers a render in the viewer.
 If the node is connected to other nodes upstream, but there are no connected nodes downstream, it also triggers a render (whereas nothing changed on the rendering path).

+- when I add a writer node to the graph (e.g. WritePFM), the save dialog should only have the formats supported by this writer (e.g. pfm)

 - in the savedialog, when I select a single file without a number in the filename, "File" should be selected automatically instead of sequence

 - in the savedialog, when I select a file of a given extension, the dialog should not set another extension (the combobox should simply be replaced by a filter  or a list of supported formats)